9 things we bet you never knew about Betty White

 The television legend has been everything from "Happy Homemaker" to game show host.

 The incomparable Betty White has a career that stretches back to the earliest days of the medium.
 Her TV career kicked off in 1939 and continues to this day.
-Yes, she has appeared onscreen in nine different decades.
 Who will ever match that?

 Obviously, with such a lengthy resume, White has thousands of stories to tell.
 She has been a game show host, a talk show host and a sitcom star, appearing in series like The Mary Tyler Moore Show, Mama's Family and Golden Girls.
 We could dive deep into any one of those and find fascinating trivia tidbits, but here are nine intriguing things about Betty White from across her career.